-Whether your look is casually relaxed or more sleek and elegant, we look at seven different ways to create a country-style kitchen
+Whether your look is casually relaxed or more sleek and elegant, we look at seven different ways to create a country kitchen

 1. Neutral elegance

 Combining cream tongue-and-groove panelling and crisp stainless steel accents creates a sophisticated country feel in this kitchen, designed by Wilde at Heart Interiors.
 “The antique English butcher’s block doubles up as a central island,” says owner Karen Lotter, “and the rich patina offsets the chrome pendant lamps and simple screed floor.”
 Custom Ducoed cupboards provide ample storage with open shelving displaying collections of parfait glasses and white crockery.